What is Retrieval Augmented Generation (RAG), and why should you use it in your company?

 What is Retrieval Augmented Generation (RAG)?

-Retrieval Augmented Generation (RAG) is a method that enhances prompts by including context with relevant information from external data sources.
-This technique boosts the abilities of Large Language Models (LLMs) when it comes to working with custom data.
+Retrieval Augmented Generation (RAG) is a method that enhances prompts by including contextual, relevant information from external sources.
+This technique significantly improves the abilities of Large Language Models (LLMs) when working with domain-specific or proprietary data.

 We can distinguish two main parts of the RAG approach:

-Generation phase: In the generation phase, the system generates answers based on the retrieved text.
-During this step, the model combines the information it found with the foundational understanding it gained from its training data.
+In the generation phase, the system generates an answer based on the retrieved text.
+The Large Language Model (LLM) combines the information it found with the foundational knowledge obtained during its training, resulting in more accurate and context-aware responses.

 Advantages and challenges